-Pooling and Servicing Agreement - What is a PSA
+Pooling and Servicing Agreement—What Is a PSA?

 Definition of PSA for Mortgage Loans

 A PSA is an acronym for Pooling and Servicing Agreement.
-This is a contract that is created when mortgage loans are bundled into a mortgage-based security and sold to investors.
+This is a contract that is created when mortgage loans are bundled into a mortgage-backed security and sold to investors.
 The security is now the owner of the mortgages included in the bundle.
 A homeowner may want to find the PSA in which their loan has been bundled, especially during foreclosure proceedings.

-How Mortgage Loans are Securitized and a PSA Created
+How Mortgage Loans Are Securitized and a PSA Created

 Many mortgage loans are securitized.
 You may not realize your loan has been sold off in this way.
 The loan originator, such as the bank or mortgage lender, gathers hundreds of loans into one package.
 That is the pooling part of the PSA acronym.
 The originator often bundles loans of a similar type and quality.
 Your loan is now part of a pool and will become a securitized mortgage loan.